 "Do not disturb, do not destroy" - with freedom comes responsibility

-The information below focuses particularly on the Swedish Right of Public Access.
+The information below focuses particularly on Allmansrätten ("Everyone's Right"), the Swedish Right of Public Access.
 However, similar freedoms also exist in Norway and Finland.
 For more information on how Everyman's Right applies in Finland, see Finland's Environmental Administration website.
 For Norway, see this information from the Norwegian Environment Agency.

 Did You Know...?

-All our canoeing holidays and also our kayak tours in Sweden are based on wild camping within the guidelines of the Right of Public Access.
+All our canoeing holidays, kayaking, timber rafting and packrafting tours in Sweden are all based on wild camping within the guidelines of the Right of Public Access.
 Other summer activities such as hiking, as well as our range of dog sledding and ski touring experiences in wintertime also depend on the privileges and freedoms afforded by this Right.

 - What is the Swedish Right of Public Access?